mflem8/cli_project/README.md

 a brewery to get detailed information like address, phone number, and website.
 It utilizes the api: https://www.openbrewerydb.org/

 ## Installation
 Clone project and cd into main folder.
-Install the gems 'httparty and 'json'.
+Install the gems 'httparty' and 'json'.

 ## Usage
 Type the prompt: '$ruby bin/breweries' and follow the on screen prompts.